Worker’s Compensation

 If the doctor states the employee should not return to normal work duties, the statement must be reflected on the medical documentation.
 If an employee does not return as scheduled, the absence is considered unauthorized unless prior to the absence the employee provides the supervisor with a written updated medical status from the authorized treating physician allowing the time off.

 Occasionally, a doctor will order work restrictions.
 In this case, a supervisor should make every effort to reasonably accommodate the limitations and the employee should comply with the doctor’s recommendations.
-A supervisor who anticipates a gradual transition back to work after an injury should contact the Leave Coordinatoras soon as possible.
+A supervisor who anticipates a gradual transition back to work after an injury should contact the Leave Coordinator as soon as possible.

 What Happens to My Benefits?